paulwarren/nzde/dict/J/README.md

 ## joker

 <b>1</b> <i>n.</i> person, the usual NZ term for bloke, fellow, chap, cove, etc (usu. used by and about male humans, but occas. of animals, and occas. (? from ca 1970) of and by women), cp bloke, cove (cf sport 1897, a follower of sport). [[AND now chiefly Aust and NZ 1. fellow 1810 2. transf (dog) etc 1914.]
 See also Kiwi joker.
 Baker NZ Slang (1941) does not mention it. cf 1947 Beattie E.R 66 [commenting on `Character'] When I heard such a [runholder] described as `a character', I took it as meaning eccentricity .....
 A man who played practical jokes was `a joker'.]
-(See also Kiwi joker, ordinary joker)
+(See [also Kiwi joker](../dict/A/also Kiwi joker),[ordinary joker](../dict/O/ordinary joker))

 <b>2</b> <i>n.</i> applied to various animals or objects